apioo/psx/doc/design/routing.rst

 Routing file
 ------------

 PSX parses the routing file and the route which matches first is taken.
-Lets see the following example routing file
+Lets take a look at the following example routing file

 .. code-block:: none